rpeleias/wallet/README.md

 # Non Functional Requirements

 - All transactions made by a user (DEPOSIT, WITHDRAW and TRANSFERS) are registered in **Transaction** table database.
-This table contains improtant columns like transaction_date, wallet_id and transaction_type.
+This table contains important columns like transaction_date, wallet_id and transaction_type.
 These information could be heplful for future and possible auditing and traceability actions.

 ### How to use and test project REST APIs: